|Next: Cilk Plus Keywords|

 Intel Cilk Plus includes reducers to help make parallel programming easier.
 Traditional parallel programs use locks to protect shared variables, which can be problematic.
 Incorrect lock use can result in deadlocks.
 Contention for locked regions of code can slow a program down.
 And while locks can prevent races, there is no way to enforce ordering, resulting in non-deterministic results.
 Reducers provide a lock-free mechanism that allows parallel code to use private "views" of a variable which are merged at the next sync.
 The merge is done in an ordered manner to maintain the serial semantics of the Intel Cilk Plus application.

 The Intel Cilk Plus SDK contains race detection and scalability analysis tools for Cilk-style parallelized binaries.
-The Cilk tools support code compiled with both the Intel® C++ Composer XE compiler and the GCC "cilkplus" branch C/C++ compiler.
+The Cilk tools support code compiled with both the C/C++ compiler from the Intel® Parallel Studio XE tool suites and the GCC "cilkplus" branch C/C++ compiler.

 Intel Cilk Plus includes a set of notations that allow users to express high-level operations on entire arrays or sections of arrays.
 These notations help the compiler to effectively vectorize the application.
 Intel Cilk Plus allows C/C++ operations to be applied to multiple array elements in parallel, and also provides a set of builtin functions that can be used to perform vectorized shifts, rotates, and reductions.